-Therefore, AWR remained resilient during the Great Recession, managing to grow its earnings per share 6% between 2007 and 2010.
+Therefore, AWR remained resilient during the Great Recession, managing to grow its earnings per share by 6% between 2007 and 2010.

 Overall, AWR is one of the most resilient companies during recessions and bear markets.
-This resilience is very important, as it supports the long-term returns of the stock and makes it easier for the shareholders to retain the stock during broad market sell-offs.
+This resilience is very important as it supports the long-term returns of the stock and makes it easier for the shareholders to retain the stock during broad market sell-offs.

 Valuation & Expected Returns

 We expect AWR to generate earnings-per-share of $2.48 this year.
 As a result, the stock is currently trading at a price-to-earnings ratio of 33.8.
 We consider 25.0 to be a fair earnings multiple for this stock.

 The extremely high price-to-earnings ratio, which has been sustained over the years, can be attributed, at least in part, to the depressed interest rates over the past decade.